 Battery Blankets

 Like the engine, your car’s battery is also at risk of freezing and dying during the winter.
-To keep it running smoothly all season, some people use a battery blanket.
+To keep theirs running smoothly, some people use a battery blanket.

 Similar to an engine heater pad, this device is wrapped around the car’s battery to insulate it and maintain a stable temperature.
-You can keep the blanket around your battery overnight or for a few hours before driving.
+It prevents the battery’s fluids from freezing, allowing you to start your car faster.
+You can keep the blanket around your battery overnight or for a few hours before you hit the road.

-Could Your Car Use a Block Heater or Battery Blankets?
+When to Use a Block Heater or Battery Blanket

-Engine block heaters are most useful to drivers of older cars that run on 5W-30 or 10W-30 engine oil.
-So, if you’ve had your car for several years or it’s had engine issues in the past, it may benefit from a little extra warmth in the winter.
+Engine block heaters are most useful for older cars that use 5W-30 or 10W-30 engine oil.
+If you’ve had your car for several years or it’s had engine issues in the past, it may benefit from a little extra warmth in the winter.

 A heater that fits inside your engine oil dipstick tube?
 Who is the whiz that gives this kind of technical information?
 An immersion style engine oil heater certainly does not fit into dipstick tube.
 The so called blanket style, meaning a pan heater must be carefully siliconed on to a bare metal properly prepared section of an oil pan and sized (wattage) to the pan capacity.